ShubhamViswa/college_exam/Java_pyq.md

-Certainly!
-Here's a merged and detailed explanation of all the answers:

 ---

 ### **1. What is HTML?
 Explain its use.
 Also explain the structure of an HTML document.**

+1. **HTML Definition**:
+   - HTML (HyperText Markup Language) is the primary language used to create web pages.

+2. **Purpose**:
+   - It is a markup language that structures content on a webpage.

+3. **Content Structuring**:
+   - HTML uses tags to define elements like headings, paragraphs, links, images, forms, and more.

+4. **Functionality**:
-**HTML (HyperText Markup Language)** is the fundamental language used to create web pages.
-It is a markup language that structures the content on a webpage by using tags to define elements like headings, paragraphs, links, images, forms, and more.
-HTML tells the web browser how to display content and organize it in a meaningful way.
+   - HTML tells the web browser how to display and organize content in a meaningful way.

 #### **Uses of HTML:**
 1. **Website Structure**: HTML allows developers to organize content on a webpage using elements like headings (`<h1>`, `<h2>`, etc.), paragraphs (`<p>`), and links (`<a>`).